The First Little Pig's Straw House

 Group Size: Individual

 Revisit the classic story of "The Three Little Pigs" with an interactive, hands-on activity of rebuilding the first little pig's house.
 Read the story together as a class, make drawing of how they would remake the house before building it.
 Huff and puff to test if it's a stronger straw house from the story!

-Immerse in a created enviornment as an engineer to engage in trial-and-error for developing critical thinking skills.
+- Immerse in a created environment as an engineer to engage in trial-and-error for developing critical thinking skills.

 Ask the class if they are familiar with the story of "The Three Little Pigs."
 For the students who have heard of it, have them share parts of the story and look for them to idenfity the problem.
 You are looking for the students to mention that there are 3 different houses built out of 3 different materials.
 Ask the your students, "What are these three materials?"
 Construction pipes, like the hay animals consume, wooden sticks, and bricks.
 Ask your students what material is the strongest and why they think it works better than the other 2 materials.